mohyus15/microservice-exam/readme.md

-Guidelines to my application
+Guidelines for my Application

-this is the servers and their port I have in application
+These are the servers and their respective ports used in my application:

-products: 8081
+Products: 8081
-orders: 8085
+Orders: 8085
-notification: 8086
+Notification: 8086
-shipping: 8087
+Shipping: 8087
-fraud: 8084
+Fraud: 8084
-auth-users : 8089
+Auth-Users: 8089
-discovery-server: 8761
+Discovery Server: 8761
-api-gateway: 8080
+API Gateway: 8080
-postgres: 5432 using in docker
+Postgres: 5432 (used in Docker)
-frontend: 3000
+Frontend: 3000
 Zipkin: 9411
-pgadmin: 5050
+Pgadmin: 5050
-beside all those servers i am using openfeign

-1: Run the following command to start Docker compose using docker see the m docker compose up -d build docker-compose up -d
+In addition to these servers, I am also utilizing OpenFeign.

+1. Starting Docker Compose:
+To start Docker Compose, run the following command:

+docker-compose up -d
+docker-compose up -d --build

+2. Application Workflow:
-3:Here is how my application works (Let me remind you of my assignment requirements):
+Here's how my application functions, as per the assignment requirements:

-When users land on the homepage, they select a product.
+Users land on the homepage and select a product.
-The selected product takes them to the project details page where they can choose the quantity.
+They are then directed to the product details page to select the quantity.
-At the top right of the page, there's a shopping cart icon.
-Clicking on it reveals the shopping cart.
+A shopping cart icon at the top right corner reveals the shopping cart upon clicking.
-Users need to register as a user if they haven't already.
-Once registered, their credentials are saved in the browser's local storage.
+Users must register if they haven't already.
+Once registered, their credentials are stored in the browser's local storage.
-After these steps, users are redirected to the shipping page, which operates on its own server.
+After registration, users are redirected to the shipping page, operating on a separate server.
-Finally, they reach the place order page where they can review shipping details and order information before submitting the order.
+Finally, users reach the place order page where they can review shipping details and order information before submitting the order.

+3. Application Purpose:
-4:The main purpose of this project is to create a web application using microservices.
-Please note that the frontend is not well-built and some pages lack proper protection. i have add shipping server which haven mention arbeidskrav, i need so application have enough server and to learn more microservices, the shipping server does not use message queues.
-Please provide your address (including postal code and city), as well as the email associated with your current logged-in account.
+The main purpose of this project is to develop a web application using microservices.
+Note that while the frontend is functional, some pages lack proper protection.
+The addition of the shipping server was necessary for both the assignment requirements and to further explore microservices architecture.
+It's important to mention that the shipping server does not utilize message queues.

-The purpose of presenting this data is that sometimes the frontend page fails to display the products.
-While I have a command line for each server to execute the data within, if the frontend works properly, there is no need to  Postman.

 products server POST: http://localhost:8080/api/products
 {